About > General Policies

 In connection with the registration and administration of its examinations, ABS requires an applicant's or diplomate's personal information, including name, mailing address, and social security number.
 Social security numbers are used only as an individual identifier.
-ABS restricts access to such personal information to ABS employees and contractors who need this information to conduct the registration, administration, and scoring of examinations, and for the verification of certification by ABS.
+ABS restricts access to such personal information to ABS employees and contractors who need this information to conduct the registration, administration, and scoring of examinations, and verification of certification by ABS.

 The U.S. Department of Health and Human Services finalized regulations regarding privacy protections for certain health information pursuant to the Health Insurance Portability and Accountability Act of 1996 (HIPAA).
 As part of the Certification Processes, ABS may require an applicant to submit patient information that could be governed by HIPAA and its regulations.